Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: Maximal independent set in rounds

 As one can see, Algorithm \ref{alg:MIS} is very similar to Algorithm \ref{alg:MM}, and the major difference is that in Algorithm \ref{alg:MIS} we sub-sample nodes instead of edges, since we cannot afford to have removed any edges between nodes we are considering for our independent set $\IS$.

-Similarly to matching (cf. Section \ref{subsec:comput-i-B-E}), computing $i$, $\B$ and $\J_0$ can be completed in a constant number of \MPC rounds using several applications of Lemma \ref{lem:comm}.
+Similarly to matching (cf. Section \ref{subsec:comput-i-B-E}), computing $i$, $\B$ and $\J_0$ can be completed in $O(1)$ \MPC rounds using several applications of Lemma \ref{lem:comm}.
 Therefore in the following Sections \ref{subsec:C^*}--\ref{subsec:->IS} we will first show how to deterministically construct in $O(1)$ \MPC rounds an appropriated set $\J' \subseteq \J_0$ that induces a low degree subgraph and then how to deterministically find in $O(1)$ \MPC rounds an independent set $\IS \subseteq \J'$ such that $\sum_{v \in N(\IS)} d(v) = \Omega(|E(G)|)$.